JasonT109/dsv/Batch/README.md

 Some of the more useful Unity launch options:

+### -show-screen-selector
--show-screen-selector	| Forces the screen selector dialog to be shown.
+Forces the screen selector dialog to be shown.

+### -popupwindow
--popupwindow			| The window will be created as a a pop-up window (without a frame).
+The window will be created as a a pop-up window (without a frame).

+### screen-fullscreen
--screen-fullscreen		| Overrides the default fullscreen state.
+Overrides the default fullscreen state.
 This must be 0 or 1.

+### -screen-width
--screen-width			| Overrides the default screen width.
+Overrides the default screen width.
 This must be an integer from a supported resolution.

+### -screen-height
--screen-height			| Overrides the default screen height.
+Overrides the default screen height.
 This must be an integer from a supported resolution.

+### -screen-quality
--screen-quality			| Overrides the default screen quality.
+Overrides the default screen quality.
 Example usage would be: /path/to/myGame -screen-quality Beautiful

 ## DSV CONFIGURATION OPTIONS